Latta in Dillon County, South Carolina — The American South (South Atlantic)

 Robert Rose Bethea

 [Picture included] Robert Rose Bethea was born in Marion County on May 14, 1858 and as an African American grew up in an era with one foot in the past and one with the potential for a bright future for someone willing to work hard and persevere.
 Bethea attended Marion County schools and tradition says he was an avid reader and strong believer in education.
 His beliefs in education and hard work were to lead him to a successful career as a local merchant and community leader.
 He was active with his church Weston Chapel and Masonic Lodge.
 It was because of this dedication to community that he was appointed by President Grover Cleveland to become Postmaster in July 1890.
-This was quite an honor for an
+This was quite an honor for an African American in an era of growing Jim Crow legislation.
+Bethea ran the Post Office from this store on Main Street until February 1893.

 Location.
 34° 20.31′ N, 79° 26.055′ W. Marker is in Latta, South Carolina, in Dillon County.
-Marker is on West Main Street (State Highway 917) near North Marion Street, on the right when traveling west.
+It is on West Main Street (State Highway 917) near North Marion Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Latta SC 29565, United States of America.
 Touch for directions.

-Photographed By Post Office and General Store Marker, July 15, 2011
+Photographed by Post Office and General Store Marker, July 15, 2011

 3. Two other marker pictures